 But he doesn’t seem pacified by this.
 He stares pensively out over the grounds, a slight frown across his face.
 The Great Lake reflects the starlight like a blanket of shimmering silver, and I see the light reflected in Sirius’ eyes.

-“It’s not exactly pleasing my parents, you know,” he says quietly.
+“I’m not exactly pleasing my parents, you know,” he says quietly.

 “They’re Death Eater sympathizers you know,” he whispered.
 “You don’t have to pretend to not know.
 Everyone knows.”